 If you want information about safe driving and older drivers you may want to contact the National Highway Traffic Safety Administration.

 Good nutrition can help to improve health and control a range of conditions and diseases.
-The National Elderly Nutrition Program, funded by the Administration on Aging, provides meals to older persons in need and their spouses.
+The Nutrition Services Programs, funded by the Administration on Aging, provides meals to older persons in need and their spouses.
 Older persons who participate in the group meal program have an opportunity to socialize, receive nutrition education, and take part in other activities, including health screenings.